Your vote is your voice – and casting your ballot is a cornerstone of democracy.

 Vote on Election Day

-If you don’t have time before or just like the tradition, you can head to your local polling place on Nov.
-3. Double check your polling location, request time off from work if needed, bring your I.D. and a face mask, and remember this number – 1-866-OUR-VOTE – if you run into any problems while voting.
+If you don’t have time before or just like the tradition, you can head to your local polling place on Election Day.
+Double check your polling location, request time off from work if needed, bring your ID and remember this number – 1-866-687-8683 – if you run into any problems while voting.
 Polls are open from 7 a.m. to 7 p.m.
 If you are in line by 7 p.m. when the polls close, you can vote – stay in line until you cast your ballot.